Avenger1705/QuizLAN/README.md

 ---

-## 🛠️ Configuration (optional)
+## 🛠️ Configuration

 You can customize:
-- Question timers
-- Maximum players
 - Quiz file formats
-- UI themes
-- Sound effects
 - Scoreboards / leaderboards

-Ask me anytime to help you implement these.

 ---